2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 The Ofii (French office for immigration and integration), a government body under the authority of the Interior Ministry, is responsible for providing access to “material reception conditions” (housing, allowance, postal address, vulnerability).
 No matter which procedural track your application has been placed in by the prefecture (normal, fast-track or Dublin) you have the right to these provisions called CMA, except in certain cases listed below.

-Accepting the offer of assistance implies that the Ofii can force you to move to another region (a region of residence) without necessarily offering you housing there.
+Accepting the offer of assistance implies that the Ofii can force you to move to another region (a region of residence).

-An Ofii agent will receive you for a personal interview to assess whether you are a "vulnerable" asylum seeker (see the form).
-For example, a person with a disability, a pregnant woman, a sick person, etc. are considered "vulnerable".
+An Ofii agent will receive you for a personal interview to assess whether you are a “vulnerable” asylum seeker (see the form).
+For example, a person with a disability, a pregnant woman, a sick person, etc. are considered “vulnerable” (art.L.552-3 Ceseda).
 As a vulnerable person, you will be given priority for housing, and that housing must comply with your specific needs.

 The Ofii will provide you with an accommodation offer based on the places available in reception centers for asylum seekers (Cada).
 To do so, the Ofii consults the DN@ file (national file for place management).
-In the absence of available space in a Cada, the office could offer you another kind of accommodation such as emergency accommodation (Huda, AT-SA), accommodation in a reception and orientation center (CAO) or in a Prahda facility (reception and housing program for asylum seekers).
+In the absence of available space in a Cada, the office could offer you another kind of accommodation such as emergency accommodation (Huda) or in a Prahda facility (reception and housing program for asylum seekers).

 If you are not housed in any of those places, the Ofii will redirect you to a Spada (a first reception center).
 The Spada will advise you to call the emergency number 115 to find your own emergency housing.